 For follicular thyroid cancer (and basically all of the different types of other thyroid cancers), surgery, by far, is the most critical first treatment.
 In fact, follicular thyroid cancer surgery is not only the first treatment but is commonly the only treatment that may be indicated.
-It is critical that a highly experienced surgeon and the right surgery is obtained the first time.
+It is critical that a highly experienced surgeon and the correct thyroid surgery is obtained in the first operation.
 The importance of surgeon experience for clinical and economic outcomes from thyroidectomy.
 Ann Surgery 1998 September 228 (3) 320.
 For follicular thyroid cancer (and basically all of the different types of other thyroid cancers), surgery, by far, is the most critical first treatment.
 In fact, follicular thyroid cancer surgery is not only the first treatment but is commonly the only treatment that may be indicated.
 It is critical that a highly experienced surgeon and the right surgery is obtained the first time.by choosing the right surgeon and surgery, you are cured.
 The wrong choice may lead to repeated surgeries, complications, and even worse!

 Thyroid surgery was one of the first ever described surgeries in medicine, but early on it wasn't very pretty or safe.
 Over the past 100 years, thyroid surgery has evolved into its current state of the art by some of the most recognized names in surgical history.
 Today, in skilled hands, follicular thyroid cancer surgery may be considered an art form in its own right.